Stroke Rehabilitation in Langley

 Physiotherapy for stroke rehabilitation

 Starting physiotherapy as soon as possible is important when you have a stroke.
-Physiotherapy aims to help you regain as much movement and function as possible.
+Neurological physiotherapy for stroke aims to help you regain as much movement and function as possible.

 Our approach

 Our approach to stroke rehabilitation is focused on repetitive actions — practicing the same thing repeatedly.
-Your rehabilitation plan will depend on the body part or type of ability affected by the stroke.
+Your rehabilitation plan will depend on the body part or type of ability affected by the condition.

 Our stroke physiotherapy rehabilitation program focuses on the following: